Analysis of Financial Institutions

 - Assignments to be turned in on paper: Brightspace

-Topic 1: An introduction to modeling and analyzing a bank
+Topic 1: An introduction to banks

 Unique aspects of a bank's business model

-Simple Transactions for a Bank
+Topic 2: Simple transactions for a bank

 - Raise equity from shareholders